 - Don’t forget to hit “End Meeting”!
-Teammates will not be able to access the team Dashboard while a meeting is in the active state.
+Teammates will not receive a summary until you end the meeting.

 - Immediately after a Retro Meeting, while team discussion is fresh in your mind, review your new cards, prioritize, and add due dates relative to other work on the board